 1. He was Austrian

-The fact that Hitler was Austrian might seem odd given his association with German nationalism, but his affinity for Germany wasn’t all that unusual among Austrians.
+The fact that Hitler was Austrian, born in Braunau am Inn in April 1889, might seem odd given his association with German nationalism.
+This affinity was not, however, all that unusual among Austrians.

 In 1914, while living in Munich, Hitler managed to enlist in the Bavarian Army before renouncing his Austrian citizenship in 1925 and officially becoming a German citizen in the early 30s.